-- improve the efficiency and effectiveness of medical services for patients, particularly those at risk of poor health outcomes; and
+- improve medical services for patients, particularly those at risk of poor health outcomes

-- improve the coordination of care so that patients receive the right care, in the right place, at the right time.
+- improve the links between local health services and hospitals, so that patients receive the right care, in the right place, at the right time

 PHNs are independent organisations funded by the Australian Government.
-They work collaboratively with local hospital networks (LHNs), and their boundaries closely align.
+They work closely with Local Hospital Networks (LHNs), and they share roughly the same geographic boundaries.
 PHNs have replaced Medicare locals.

-Each PHN is overseen by a board.
-The board is advised by a GP-led clinical council and a community advisory committee.
+Each PHN is overseen by a board of medical professionals.
+It is advised by a clinical council and a community advisory committee.

-The clinical councils are made up of local general practitioners, nurses, allied and community health staff, Indigenous health workers, specialists and hospital management staff.
+The clinical councils are led by a GP and made up of local GPs, nurses, allied and community health staff, Indigenous health workers, specialists and hospital management staff.

 The community advisory committees are made up of interested health consumers, patients and carers.
-These people have experience and insights into the health system from a consumer perspective.
-Input from the community drives the development of appropriate, accessible, patient-centred healthcare.
+These people have experience and insights into the health system from a patient perspective.

 What do PHNs do?

-PHNs support general practitioners, nurses and allied health practitioners to improve patient care.
-PHNs also improve coordination between components of the health system, for example, between the hospital and GP when a patient is discharged from hospital inpatient care.
+PHNs support GPs, nurses and allied health practitioners to improve patient care.
+PHNs also improve coordination between different parts of the health system — for example, between the hospital and GP when a patient is discharged.

 PHNs conduct assessments of the health needs of their region.
-The assessments help identify groups of people who need additional resources, programs and services.
-The information helps PHNs to tailor health services to meet community needs.
+The assessments help identify groups of people who need more resources, programs and services.
+The information helps PHNs to tailor health services to meet the community's needs.

-PHNs are expected to commission external healthcare providers to meet regional needs.
+PHNs can commission external healthcare providers to meet the needs in the region.
 For example, PHNs fund or provide:

 - after-hours services